-This National Clinical Guideline for adults with type 1 diabetes has been developed by the Guideline Development Group, supported by the HSE National Clinical Programme for Diabetes.
+This National Clinical Guideline (NCG) for adults with type 1 diabetes (National Clinical Guideline No. 17) was originally published in June 2018.
+The guideline was developed by the original Guideline Development Group, supported by the HSE National Clinical Programme for Diabetes (NCPD).
 Part of the process of developing this guideline involved contextualising (for Ireland) the National Institute for Health and Care Excellence (NICE) NG17 "Type 1 diabetes in adults: diagnosis and management" guideline, published in 2015.